About Vovk.ts

 Validation

 Vovk.ts supports any validation library that implements Standard Schema , including Zod 4 , Valibot , Arktype , as well as Zod 3 and class-validator .
 It can also be extended with any other TypeScript validation library.
-The only requirement is that the library must be able to generate JSON schema from validation rules to validate data on the client side, build typed clients, generate OpenAPI documentation, etc. The primary validation library used in this documentation is Zod 4, but you can choose the one that fits your needs.
+The only requirement is the ability to generate JSON Schema from validation rules to enable client-side validation, build typed clients for other languages, generate OpenAPI documentation, etc. The primary validation library used in this documentation is Zod 4, but you can choose the one that fits your needs.

 import { z } from 'zod';